OpenAEV-Platform/client-python/docs/index.rst

-OpenBAS client for Python
+OpenAEV client for Python
 =========================

-The pyobas library is designed to help OpenBAS users and developers to interact with the OpenBAS platform API.
+The pyoaev library is designed to help OpenAEV users and developers to interact with the OpenAEV platform API.

 The Python library requires Python >= 3.